What Is a Turnkey Property?

 Turnkey properties are rent-ready homes that are typically new construction or fully renovated.
 They’re often associated with a turnkey company that has completed the renovation and may already have a paying tenant in the rental unit.
 It might even have property management services in place.

 Turnkey rental properties are most common in areas where homes sell at a lower price point but have high rental rates.
-Outside investors are often targeted for these investments, which can be both a good thing and a bad thing.
+Outside investors are often targeted for these properties, which can be both a good thing and a bad thing.
 There are some key considerations you’ll need to make if you decide to invest in one.

 Key Characteristics